anchore/enterprise-docs/content/docs/using/ui_usage/images/_index.md

 ---
 title: "Analyzing Images"
+linkTitle: "Images"
 weight: 1
 ---

+## Introduction

+In this section you will learn how to conduct analysis on images in the Anchore Enterprise UI.

+### Getting Started

 After a successful login, navigate to the Image Analysis tab on the main menu.